Coast Guard: 1,200-foot ship dragged California oil pipeline

 The Coast Guard on Saturday designated the owner and operator as parties of interest in its investigation into the spill, estimated to have released about 25,000 gallons (94,635 liters) of crude into the water, killing birds, fish and mammals.

-The accident just a few miles off Los Angeles’ Huntington Beach fouled beaches and wetlands and led to temporary closures for cleanup work .
+The accident just a few miles off Huntington Beach in Orange County fouled beaches and wetlands and led to temporary closures for cleanup work .
 While not as bad as initially feared, it has reignited the debate over offshore drilling in federal waters in the Pacific, wherehundreds of miles of pipelines were installed decades ago.

 The DANIT’s operator, MSC Mediterranean Shipping Company, is headquartered in Switzerland and has a fleet of 600 vessels and more than 100,000 workers, according to the company.

-Note: This story has been corrected to show that Huntington Beach is in Orange County, not Los Angeles.